OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 ### January 2019
-The `STH10` gives unexpected humidity values when in the soil... always close to 100%.
+When in the air, the `STH10` returns coherent values, but gives unexpected humidity values when in the soil... always close to 100%, if not higher.

 I'm trying the [SparkFun Soil Moisture Sensor](https://www.sparkfun.com/products/13322) (also available from [WaveShare](https://www.waveshare.com/moisture-sensor.htm))...
 As it is an analog device, it requires an `ADC`, I'll be using an `MCP3008`.